tinybike/grapple/README.rst

 Tests
 ^^^^^

 Unit tests are in the test/ directory.
-Coverage is not wonderful at the moment, but slowly improving!
+Coverage is limited at the moment, but slowly improving!

 Note: tests that require a local rippled and/or Postgres database connection are disabled by default.
 See test/test_grapple.py for details.